glitchheadgit/telegram_logger/README.md

 ## Preparations
 Create a telegram bot, copy its API token and activate it (1 minute task).
 Follow [official guide](https://core.telegram.org/bots/tutorial).

 For the context decorator to work correctly you must have the `TG_API_TOKEN` variable in your OS environment.
-The chat ID can be set directly in code or also with the `TG_CHAT_ID` env variable.
+Chat ID can be set directly in code or also with the `TG_CHAT_ID` env variable.
 To simplify the process of setting variables, you can install the [dotenv](https://pypi.org/project/python-dotenv/) module and create an .env file with variable/value pairs in your working directory.
 The module will try to load this data automatically on import.

 ## Examples